01walid/it-scoop/README.md

 - [x] Migrate all posts and pages to markdown.
 Including categories, tags, authors, dates, original URL.
 - [x] Download all images.
 Some posts images use an external URL that is no longer available or is 404.
 This is an issue even with the existing Wordpress version.
 - [x] Each post is browsable and readable on Github itself.
+- [ ] Fix posts permalinks with arabic text being URL-encoded in markdown.
+Confusing Hugo and leading to 404 pages.
 - [ ] Replace it-scoop.com (the current site) with this static version (once I have control over the domain name).
 - [ ] Implement Disqus (or equivalent) and import old comments (if I could get access to it-scoop Disqus admin panel).
 - [ ] Compare posts one by one.
 Currently, all posts are automatically processed (with a mix of custom, quickly made, Python and bash scripts).
 Although things look good (sometimes better than even the existing ones, like http to https auto-conversion, resurrected images ..), but still might require further case by case reviews.